|

 Light Infantry, killed in action 7 November 1914, service no

-5465, school no 12782, age 34, commemorated Menin Gate memorial
+5465, school no 12782, age 34, commemorated Menin Gate memorial.

-Andrews Edward James
+Andrews - Edward James

-Private, 15th Welsh Regiment,
+Private, 15th (Carmarthen) Battalion, the Welsh

-Angell Thomas
+Angell - Thomas

 Private, 4th Btn Royal